Al Bowlly: Career

+Once Bowlly and Noble arrived in the States in Autumn of 1934, Noble assembled a new orchestra, which included notable artists such as Charlie Spivak, Glenn Miller, Bud Freeman, and Pee Wee Erwin.
+Noble's Orchestra was resident in the Rainbow Room atop the Rockefeller Center in New York.
+Noble and Bowlly would broadcast over NBC and CBS, causing Ray Noble's Orchestra to be one of the most popular Dance Orchestras in the United States.
+Bowlly was also riding high in the States; he had his own NBC radio series, a magazine that featured the latest news and press interviews about Bowlly, his picture was on sheet music, and he even beat Bing Crosby in a nationwide popularity poll in 1936.

-His absence from the UK in the early 1930s damaged his popularity with British audiences, despite his association with pianist Monia Liter as his accompanist.
-His career began to suffer as a result of problems with his voice, which affected the frequency of his recordings.
+Bowlly's absence from the UK in the mid-1930s damaged his popularity with British audiences, and his career began to suffer as a result of problems with his voice, which affected the frequency of his recordings.
 He played a few small parts in films, but the parts were often cut and scenes that were shown were brief.
 Noble was offered a role in Hollywood, although the offer excluded Bowlly because a singer had already been hired.
 Bowlly moved back to London with his wife Marjie in January 1937.

+He performed in England with his band, the Radio City Rhythm Makers.
+However, by early 1937, the band had broken up when vocal problems were traced to a wart in his throat, briefly causing him to lose his voice.
+Separated from his wife and with his band dissolved, he traveled to New York City for corrective surgery.

-With diminished success in Britain, he toured regional theatres and recorded as often as possible to make a living, moving from orchestra to orchestra, working with Sydney Lipton, Geraldo and Ken "Snakehips" Johnson.
-In 1940, there was a revival of interest in his career when he worked in a duo with Jimmy Messene in Radio Stars with Two Guitars on the London stage.
+With diminished success in Britain, he toured regional theatres and recorded as often as possible to make a living, moving from orchestra to orchestra, working with people like Sydney Lipton, Geraldo, and Ken "Snakehips" Johnson.
+Al Bowlly also started to make his own solo records and would broadcast over several popular radio stations such as Radio Luxembourg and the BBC, which helped him regain a large amount of popularity, although many claim he did not enjoy as much success as he did in his earlier days before he moved to the United States.
+One of his songs, "It's Time to Say Goodnight", was used as Radio Luxembourg's closing song until it temporarily shut down during World War II (a cover by Connie Francis would be used as the station's ending song during the early 1960s).
+In 1940, there was a revival of interest in his career when he worked in a duo with Jimmy Mesene in Radio Stars with Two Guitars on the London stage.
 It was his last venture before his death in April 1941.
-The partnership was uneasy; Messene was an alcoholic and he was occasionally unable to perform.
+The partnership was uneasy; Mesene was an alcoholic and he was occasionally unable to perform.
 Bowlly recorded his last song two weeks before his death.
-It was a duet with Messene of Irving Berlin's satirical song about Hitler, "When That Man Is Dead and Gone".
+It was a duet with Mesene of Irving Berlin's satirical song about Hitler, "When That Man is Dead and Gone".